 South Central Coast

 The South Central Coast presents a diverse shoreline that varies from pristine sandy beaches to rocky cliffs.
-There are many top beach destinations along the coast of Quang Nam, Quang Ngai, Binh Dinh, Phu Yen, Khanh Hoa and Ninh Thuan provinces, with the seaside resorts of Quy Nhon, Tuy Hoa and Nha Trang concentrating most of the tourism activity.
+There are many top beach destinations along the coast of Quang Nam, Quang Ngai, Binh Dinh, Phu Yen, Khanh Hoa and Ninh Thuan provinces, with the seaside resorts of Quy Nhon, Tuy Hoa, Nha Trang and Phan Rang concentrating most of the tourism activity.

 The Central Highlands spans the provinces of Kon Tum, Gia Lai, Dak Lak, Lam Dong and Dak Nong.
 The region is famous for its beautiful scenery of lakes, waterfalls and hills covered by pine trees.
 Pleiku and Buon Ma Thuot offer the chance to get in touch with native tribe villages and learn about their cultural heritage.
 If you are looking for a romantic destination, the city of Da Lat will captivate your imagination with the image of french villas and colonial palaces immersed in misty valleys.